-The order requiring universal face coverings will be lifted statewide at 12:01 am on Monday, June 28.
+The order requiring universal face coverings was lifted statewide at 12:01 am on Monday, June 28.
 We continue to urge Pennsylvanians to follow CDC guidance for wearing a mask where required by law, rule, and regulations, including healthcare, local business and workplace guidance.

 Symptoms may appear in as few as two days or as long as 14 days after exposure and can include: